-In some cases you can see some troubles with memory overflow on computers and servers running Windows related to the leak of a system driver that stores its data in the non-paged memory.
-Non-paged memory pool is the part of the computer’s RAM, which is used by the kernel and the drivers of the operation system.
-Non-paged pool is never swapped to the disk (to the paging file), it is always stored only in the physical memory.
+Windows computers and servers may experience troubles with memory overflow caused by a leak of a certain system driver that stores its data in the system’s non-paged memory pool.
+Non-paged memory pool is data in the computer’s RAM used by the kernel and drivers of the operating system.
+The non-paged pool is never swapped to the disk (to the paging file), it is always stored only in the physical memory.

 sc config NDU start= disabled